 - The government reforms in the commercial real estate sector such as the implementation of the Real Estate Regulatory Authority (RERA) and GST (Goods and Services Tax) have significantly boosted the industry and attracted an increasing amount of foreign direct investments (FDI) in the commercial estate.

-- IT and ITeS, retail, consulting and e-commerce sectors are the key drivers of high demand for office space in recent times.
+- IT and ITeS, retail, consulting, and e-commerce sectors are the key drivers of high demand for office space in recent times.
 The net office absorption in major Indian cities is expected to grow significantly in the upcoming years.
-Because of better pricing and growth opportunities, REITs are also expected to increase the demand in sectors like manufacturing and IT-related institutions.
-This will fuel further growth and development in the commercial real estate market in India.
+Because of better pricing and growth opportunities, REITs are expected to increase the demand in sectors like manufacturing and IT-related institutions.
+This will fuel further growth and development in India’s commercial real estate market.

 - The demand for co-working spaces has also been increasing rapidly in India.
 Budding entrepreneurs and large IT players are finding this an attractive model.
 Considering the trend of this type of workplace, demand for shared spaces is also expected to gather further momentum in the upcoming years.